csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - similar to causality, we may want to use interpretability just to understand our data rather than to get any form of model

-- Benchmarking Large Language Models As AI Research Agents ([huang, vora, liang, & leskovec, 2023](https://arxiv.org/abs/2310.03302v1)) - formulate concrete ml tasks (like improve accuracy on a kaggle task) and see how well LLMs can do at them
+- Benchmarking LLMs As AI Research Agents ([huang, vora, liang, & leskovec, 2023](https://arxiv.org/abs/2310.03302v1)) - formulate concrete ml tasks (like improve accuracy on a kaggle task) and see how well LLMs can do at them

 - GATE: Eliciting Human Preferences with Language Models ([li, tamkin, goodman, & andreas, 2023](https://arxiv.org/pdf/2310.11589.pdf)) - LMs guide the task specification process (e.g. content recommendation), which is both free-form and interactive